 |Queen Adelaide's hill|

 Travelling:Turn right out of the car park and continue on the A592 towards Bowness.
-After almost 1 mile, you enter the outskirts of Bowness and soon on the right is Rayrigg Road car park.
+After approx 0.6 miles pass the new Windermere Jetty boat museum and enter the outskirts of Bowness.
+Shortly on the right is Rayrigg Road car park.

 Distance: 37.6 miles Location: Bowness-on-Windermere, Rayrigg Road car park Coordinates: N 54.36591, W 2.91993